 - https://webassign.com/ (assigned after the completion of each chapter) - You must have an access code and do the assignments on WebAssign to be successful in this course.
 Therefore it is mandatory that you be an active user of WebAssign.
 Students who are registered in Math 10 but do not activate a license will be dropped.
-If you need some time to get financial aid or to save up money, you can use the trial period for the first week. - Enter in our class key: deanza 3626 7637 - You will be able to access the assignments after each chapter has been presented in class.
+If you need some time to get financial aid or to save up money, you can use the trial period for the first week. - To enroll yourself into our WebAssign course, you will need to first log in to Canvas and then use the WebAssign link embedded on the Home page of our course. - You will be able to access the assignments after each chapter has been presented in class.
 They are due 7 days after the assigned date at 11PM.
-For example, if I assign WebAssign homework on a Monday at 1PM, you are expected to have it completed by the following Monday at 11PM.
+For example, if I assign WebAssign homework on a Monday at 8:30AM, you are expected to have it completed by the following Monday at 11PM.
 Please do not procrastinate!